 They came forth, like the streams of the desert, with the roar of their hundred tribes.
 Conar was a rock before them: broken they rolled on every side.
 But often they returned, and the sons of Selma fell.
-The king stood among the tombs of his warriors.
+The king stood, among the tombs of his warriors.
 He darkly bent his mournful face.
-His soul was rolled into itself: and he had marked the place where he was to fall when Trathal came in his strength, his brother from cloudy Morven.
-Nor did he come alone.
-Colgar was at his side; Colgar the son of the king and of white-bosomed Solincorma.
+His soul was rolled into itself: and he had marked the place, where he was to fall; when Trathal came, in his strength, his brother from cloudy Morven.
+Nor donia, from which circumstance his name proceeded, which signifies Great occan.
+Genealogies of so ancient a date, however, are little to be depended upon.